 Sub-Saharan Africa Program

-We are privileged to collaborate with civil society leaders, activists, government officials, lawyers, media workers, and academics in 26 countries across Africa.
-Working together, we amplify the impact of partners through technical assistance, research and learning.
-With these partners, we have helped develop progressive national, regional and global norms that expand civic space throughout the region.
+Our partners include civil society leaders, activists, government officials, lawyers, media workers, and academics.
+Together, we have helped develop progressive norms that expand civic space throughout the region.

 Be sure to browse our Focus AreasCountry Overviews, and Key Resources.